 You position some Finder windows on your desktop, arrange them however you want, with any view options you want, and then use Simple WindowSets to save them as a set.
 Your set can be comprised of as many windows as you like and you can save as many sets as you like.
 Now that you have a set saved, you can restore those windows any time you want by selecting the set from the menu.
 It’s that easy!

 Why Simple WindowSets was Created?
 The whole point of creating SWS was to make a product that I wanted to use.
 I personally needed this task.
 I'm constantly in-and-out of folders all day long so I needed something to speed that process.
 Spaces in 10.5 Leopard is one solution, but that's much more than I need.
 So the goal of SWS is simply to save sets of Finder windows and allow you to most easily retrieve them.
 I didn't want it to have every feature that you can imagine.
 I put in the features that I think will impact a person's productivity.
 Version 3.0 was just released and this version is the most powerful and easy to use version yet.
 The global keyboard shortcuts have become essential for me.
 I'm still amazed how much time Simple WindowSets saves me every day.

-Computer Requirements Simple WindowSets will work on Macintosh computers with system software of MacOSX 10.4 and higher.
-It is a "Universal Binary" application so it will work on both PPC and Intel based Macs.
+Computer Requirements Simple WindowSets will work on Macintosh computers with system software of MacOSX 10.6 and higher on Intel based Macs.